milesroxas/Flint/src/features/linter/README.md

 ## Rule execution details

 - Class type detection: resolved by the active grammar via a resolver passed into the rule runner (`utility`, `combo`, else `custom`); when the resolver is unavailable the runner falls back to the previous `u-`/`is-` heuristic
-- Context filtering: rules with a `context` apply only when the element’s contexts include that value
 - Naming rule execution order: `evaluate` (if present) else `test`
 - Utility duplicate handling: single-property exact matches include formatted metadata consumed by the UI
-- Results include: rule identifiers, severity (effective from configuration), class name, optional `context`, and optional `metadata`
+- Results include: rule identifiers, severity (effective from configuration), class name, optional `metadata`

 ## UI behavior specifics